 From there you can schedule your exam with either PSI or Pearson VUE as the test delivery provider.
 The Certmetrics dashboards show all available exams which you can schedule.

-Once you pick your exam which you’d like to schedule it will redirect you to the test delivery provider’s scheduling page, where you will complete your exam registration.
+Once you pick the exam which you’d like to schedule it will redirect you to the test delivery provider’s scheduling page, where you will complete your exam registration.

 If you’re a beginner then start with the AWS Certified Cloud Practitioner (CCP).
 It’s a cloud beginner-friendly certification that covers the basics of AWS and the cloud and requires no technical experience as a prerequisite.